 The Garre of Somalia are a sub-tribe of a much larger ethnic group known as the Somali.
 The Somali live scattered across the northeastern portion of Africa, commonly called the Horn of Africa, and in the Middle East.
 Although the Somali adhere to the same Islamic faith and share a common cultural heritage, they are divided by language distinctions and clan conflicts.

 The Garre are located mostly in Kenya and Somalia, but a few may also be found in Ethiopia.
-In Somalia, they are located on the Upper Jubba River between the Webi Gestro and the Webi Mana.
+In Somalia, they are located on the Upper Jubba River between the Webi Gestro and Webi Mana rivers.
 They are closely related to the Afar people to the north.
 Their neighbors include the Ajuran and Digodia Somali and the Boran of Kenya.

 The Garre speak a language called Af-garre.
 Arabic is also spoken as a secondary or trade language.
 Like other Somali, the Garre are typically tall and slender with long, oval faces and straight noses.
 Their skin color varies from jet black to light brown.

 Most Garre are nomadic herdsmen, seasonally migrating with their camels, sheep, and goats.
 They live in portable huts made of bent saplings covered with animal skins or woven mats.
 Their collapsible tents can easily be loaded on pack animals and moved with the herds.
 The wealth of most Garre is in their herds.
 Although the husband remains the legal owner of the herd, his wife controls part of it.